Pelvic Floor Dysfunction / Incontinence

 Pelvic Floor Exercises

-We recommend patients with pelvic floor dysfunction regularly undertake exercises to strengthen the pelvic floor and improve the ability to manage symptoms.
+We also recommend patients with pelvic floor dysfunction regularly undertake exercises to strengthen the pelvic floor and improve their ability to manage symptoms.

 Pelvic floor exercises for men.